sophiezheng0711/Bayesian-Optimization-vs-Stochastic-Line-Search/README.md

 # Bayesian-Optimization-vs-Stochastic-Line-Search

-As the name suggests, we are comparing BO and SLS on classic classification problems like MNIST and CIFAR100.
+As the name suggests, we are comparing BO and SLS on classic classification problems like MNIST and Mushrooms from LibSVM.

 ## Run Instructions